monyhar/monyhar/monyhar/docs/speed/binary_size/optimization_advice.md

              files.
      * See https://crbug.com/1023568 for details and an example CL.

-[chrome_repack_locales.gni]: https://cs.chromium.org/chromium/src/chrome/chrome_repack_locales.gni
+[chrome_repack_locales.gni]: https://cs.monyhar.org/monyhar/src/chrome/chrome_repack_locales.gni

 ### chromeos-assets

 *   Input methods, speech synthesis, and apps consume a great deal of disk space on the Chrome OS rootfs partition.
-*   These assets are not part of the chromium repository, however they do affect [rootfs size] on devices.
+*   These assets are not part of the monyhar repository, however they do affect [rootfs size] on devices.
 *   Proposed additions or increases to chromeos-assets should go through the [Feature proposal process] and should consider using some form of